-PhilipTheBucketA to You Should Know@lemmy.world · 16 days agoYSK Wikipedia's list of common misconceptionsen.wikipedia.orgexternal-linkmessage-square28fedilinkarrow-up1223arrow-down10
+PhilipTheBucketA to You Should Know@lemmy.world · 2 months agoYSK Wikipedia's list of common misconceptionsen.wikipedia.orgexternal-linkmessage-square28fedilinkarrow-up1225arrow-down10

-arrow-up1223arrow-down1external-linkYSK Wikipedia's list of common misconceptionsen.wikipedia.orgPhilipTheBucketA to You Should Know@lemmy.world · 16 days agomessage-square28fedilink
+arrow-up1225arrow-down1external-linkYSK Wikipedia's list of common misconceptionsen.wikipedia.orgPhilipTheBucketA to You Should Know@lemmy.world · 2 months agomessage-square28fedilink

 This one fucked me up.